Thursday, 23 January 2025

 You might soon see Google switching its chipset manufacturer for future Pixel phones.
 Sources indicate that TSMC could be taking over the production of Google’s Tensor chips starting next year.

 The news comes from leaker @Revegnus1, who shared on X that the upcoming Pixel 10 series will feature tensor chips built by TSMC’s advanced 3nm process.
 This move signifies a significant shift in Google’s strategy for its hardware.
-To support this transition, Google is reportedly expanding its research and lab in Taiwan.
+To support this transition, Google is reportedly expanding its research and development lab in Taiwan.
 They are also recruiting more local engineers to ensure a smooth switch from their current manufacturer.

 Impact on Samsung Foundry